A Universal Law

 Knowing and understanding Karma not only gives us so much freedom and will to modify and change our destiny, but also brings about us greater responsibility towards our thoughts, words and deeds, as we see a unity in every part of the universe and how our being affects the whole.

 Karma in word means “action” and it basically refers to the law of Cause and Effect.
-The word action is basically far beyond what ordinary mind thinks as every action has a past which leads up to it and a future that proceeds up to it.
+The word action is basically far beyond what ordinary mind thinks, since every action has a past which leads up to it and a future that proceeds after it.
 An action relates to a desire that has promoted it and a thought which has shaped it, as well as an action.
 Each act in this case is linked to an endless chain of causes and effects; each effect becoming a cause, and each cause having been an effect!
 Each link in this endless chain is made up of desire, thought and act.
 Sometimes a desire creates a thought and the thought brings about an action and sometimes a thought, like a memory, arouses a desire and the desire bursts into an act.
 Therefore Karma can be interpreted as the Law of Causation or the Law of Equilibrium.

 Karma is a law!
 “An eternal, changeless, invariable, inviolable law, which can never be broken, existing in the nature of things.”
 (Besant, 2001, p.
 3) It does not know any religion and does not differ for any sect.
 Similar to the Law of Gravity, Karma can be understood, controlled, neutralized and put into work in favor of man with perfect liberty, just how we harness gravity by setting another force against it, by for example building a support.
 The only prerequisite is having sufficient knowledge & force.